lubomyl/ConfluenceEX/README.md

   4. As command line argument on  start-up add `/RootSuffix Exp`
 - Build&Start

+##### Authentication protection
+Need ti sign-in at [My testing Confluence server](lubomyl1.atlassian.net/wiki)

 ##### What does it demonstrate?
 REST Client integrated into ToolWindow
 After project start-up goto and click on `Tool|Confluence` if the Confluence Toolbar is not already shown
 New ToolWindow with ToolBar should show up

+Before successful sign-in:
+- Fill in credentials for Basic authentication *(credentials are not stored after application shutdown)*

+After successful sign-in:
-On ToolBar click on `Change` / `Add` to test MVVM functionality of change on binding
+- On ToolBar click on `Change` / `Add` to test MVVM functionality of change on binding at `Home` View
-On ToolBar click on `Connect` icon to switch on test view
+- On ToolBar click on `Connect` to check authentication state
-On ToolBar click on `Home` icon to switch back
+- On ToolBar click on `Home` icon to switch back

 ## Solution structure
 - ConfluenceEX *(main)*